Implementation

 Prevention of Premature Death and Disability

-Prevention of future adverse outcomes generally requires a comprehensive assessment of risks and assets and an analysis of the relative benefits and harms of various mitigation strategies.
-Because of the increasing complexities involved, this process will benefit from computer algorithms and better information on the actual causes of death and disability and the impacts of mitigation strategies (see Case #7 below).
-However, it is often clear which interventions would be most impactful (Se Cases #1 and #2 below).
+Because of the increasing complexities involved, the analyses will ultimately benefit from computer algorithms and better information on the actual causes of death and disability and the impacts of mitigation strategies (see Case #7 below).
+However, it is often clear which interventions would be most impactful (Se Cases #1 and #2 below), and, if not, standard recommendations generally apply.

 - Mold JW, DeWalt DA, Duffy FD.
 Goal-Oriented Prevention: How to Fit a Square Peg into a Round Hole.
-J Amer Board Fam Med, 2023; 36: 333-338.
+J Amer Board Fam Med, 2023; 36: 333-338. https://www.jabfm.org/content/36/2/33

-Improving Current Quality of life
+Improving Current Quality of Life

 Improving current quality of life begins with clarification of what quality of life means to the individual.
 The focus is usually on essential and desired activities and relationships (See Case #3 below).
 Helpful questions include: